 Daily movement supports a healthy immune system, boosts mood, mitigates stress, and increases mental focus, just to name a few of the myriad benefits.
 With a bit of planning, a shift in mindset, and a few pieces of equipment (optional), staying fit from home is possible for anyone.
 Use this simple three-step plan to get started.

-Schedule It Without set classes to attend or the accountability of a workout buddy, normal exercise sessions can fall by the wayside.
+Without set classes to attend or the accountability of a workout buddy, normal exercise sessions can fall by the wayside.
 Ensure you fit in daily movement by scheduling it on your calendar, as you would any other meeting.
 If it's not scheduled, it usually won't happen.
 In addition to having a dedicated fitness session each day, treat yourself to mini-movement sessions throughout the day.
 This could be three minutes of plank, 20 squats, or foam rolling between work blocks.

 Additionally, it helps to plan what type of workout you'll do each day.
 A well-rounded fitness routine includes different types of exercise, like cardio, strength, interval training, and flexibility/mobility exercises.
 Recovery time is also key to an effective fitness program.